VITAMIN E CREAM COSMETIC INFORMATION

 22896

-Though most chemicals in cosmetic products present very little or zero risk, several have been linked with substantial health conditions, such as neurological harm and cancer.
-Cosmetic chemicals enter a person's body through inhalation, the skin, and ingestion, and cause the same problems as food chemicals, per this site.
+Though the majority of chemicals in cosmetic products present very little or no risk, some are associated to serious health problems, such as neurological harm and cancer.
+Cosmetic chemicals gain entry to the body through the skin and inhalation, and lead to similar risks as food chemicals, per this site.

-Contaminants and chemicals associated with cancer can be found in water, food, and several other common products.
-Yet, no area of consumer products is subject to less government direction than cosmetics and other personal products, including Vitamin E Cream.
-Though most of the chemicals in cosmetics and personal care products in all likelihood present very little risk, exposure to a few has been associated with substantial health issues, including cancer.
+Chemicals associated with cancer can be found in food, water, and lots of other common products.
+Yet, no classification of consumer products is accountable to less government direction than cosmetics and other personal products, including Vitamin E Cream.
+While most of the chemicals in cosmetics and personal care products almost certainly present very little risk, your exposure to a few has been associated with substantial health disorders, such as cancer.